| ||Format||Pages||Price|| |

 1.3 This test method is a simple, rapid, control procedure suitable for monitoring the effectiveness of a biodegradation or other linear alkyl benzene sulfonate (LAS) removal process.
 For greater specificity and interference removal, the pretreatment procedure in should be used.
 Data derived without the pretreatment procedure should be interpreted with care.
 This test method is applicable in the range from 0.03 to 1.5 mg/L for a 100-mL sample.

 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 For a specific hazard statement, see .